 What type of training do your student counselors recieve?

-Each graduate student counselor works under the supervision of professional licensed counselor receiving 1 hour of one-on-one training and reviewing of recorded sessions to gain additional knowledge and training.
+Each graduate student counselor works under the supervision of professional licensed counselors receiving 1 hour of one-on-one training and reviewing of recorded sessions to gain additional knowledge and training.
+They also participate in 2 hours of group supervision where a supervisor and graduate students observe live counseling sessions with the permission of the client(s).

 Can I get counseling over the phone or via the web?